 Description of time series:

-Between 2015 and 2019 the average concentration of zooplankton biomass showed no significant trend.
+Between 2016 and 2021 the average concentration of zooplankton biomass showed no significant trend and was similar to historical values.

 Indicator information